crsolver/goduz/README.md

 1. Copy the guidot folder to the addons folder of your project.
 2. Enable this addon within the Godot settings: Project > Project Settings > Plugins

-# Contributing to this project
+# Contributing
-In case you want to suggest improvements to this addon or fix issues, feel free to raise a pull request or raise an issue.
+In case you want to suggest improvements or fix issues, feel free to raise a pull request or raise an issue.

 ## Support me